-Any time a writ of restitution is quashed, the clerk's office contacts the U.S. Marshals Service to inform them that the writ has been quashed.
+Any time a writ of restitution is stayed, the clerk's office contacts the U.S. Marshals Service to inform them that the writ has been stayed.
 The U.S. Marshals Service then returns the writ of restitution to the clerk's office.
-Once the court grants plaintiff's Notice of Intent to Seek a Writ of Restitution, the plaintiff must contact the clerk's office and request the clerk's office send a "duplicate writ" to the U.S. Marshals Service.
+Once the stay has expired or is terminated by a judge, the plaintiff must contact the clerk's office and request the clerk's office send a "duplicate writ" to the U.S. Marshals Service.
 A duplicate writ is live for the same time period as the original writ, and no additional notice is sent to the defendant when a duplicate writ is issued.
 There is no fee associated with a duplicate writ.

-Quashing a Writ
+Staying or Quashing a Writ

-The Landlord and Tenant Rules allow for the entry of a stay of execution after judgment is entered.
-See Super.
-Ct.
-Civ.
-R. 62(b) (applicable to landlord and tenant through L&T Rule 2).
+The Landlord and Tenant Rules allow for the entry of a stay of execution after a trial or other judgment on the merits when an appeal or certain post-trial motions are filed within three days after the entry of judgment.
+See L&T Rule 16(b).
 When a redeemable judgment has been entered, and the defendant has redeemed the tenancy by paying the full amount owed, the plaintiff is no longer entitled to execute the judgment, and the judgment is permanently stayed.
-See L&T Rule 14-II(h).
+See L&T Rule 14-II(f).
 However, unless the writ is quashed by a judge on the record or the plaintiff files a praecipe quashing the writ, the clerk's office does not have notice that the judgment should be permanently stayed.
 Therefore, if the defendant has redeemed the tenancy, the plaintiff is responsible for ensuring that an eviction is not scheduled with the U.S. Marshals Service.